Jack Ward Scholarship

 - be an Australian or New Zealand citizen, Australian permanent resident or a permanent humanitarian visa holder

-- be enrolled full-time in the standard semester 1 and 2 in 2018 at RMIT in an associate or bachelor degree program
+- be enrolled full-time in the standard semester 1 and 2 at RMIT in an associate or bachelor degree program

-- have completed at least the first year of your degree by the official results release date in November 2017
+- have completed at least the first year of your degree by the official results release date in November in the year of your application

 - be able to demonstrate academic achievement in your current program with a minimum Grade Point Average (GPA) to date of 3.0 or greater at the end of semester 2, 2017